CrossGeeks/LinkedInClientPlugin/LinkedInClient/docs/GettingStarted.md

 ### Login

-Here is an example on how to launch the login to the Google Client:
+Here is an example on how to launch the login to the LinkedIn Client:

 ```cs
     CrossLinkedInClient.Current.LoginAsync();